NCAS-CMS/cfdm/docs/source/tutorial.rst

 create a "flat" dataset, i.e. one without any sub-groups.
-This does not require the removal of the group structure from the field construct and all of its components (although that is possible), as it can be done by simply by overriding the existing group structure by setting the *group* keyword to `cfdm.write` to `False`.
+This does not require the removal of the group structure from the field construct and all of its components (although that is possible), as it can be done by directly by overriding the existing group structure by setting the *group* keyword to `cfdm.write` to `False`.

 .. code-block:: python